 "And Attelus, as much as I try to encourage you to try...think a little less.
 Do think on my words now," her face turned dark.
 "Think on them long and hard, now leave.
 I have much work to do."

 I took the Lho stick with index finger and thumb.

 "Trust nothing, suspect everything," I said.
 The irony was Glaitis meant herself too.

 I took the Lho stick and eyed it; I used to be a chain smoker.
 They helped me in my darker days.
-At Galitis' instruction I had quit (which seemed hypocritical as she encouraged the use of potentially deadly combat drugs) but since we came under Taryst's employ I drifted back to the dirty habit.
-Coping mechanism indeed.
+At Galitis' instruction I had quit (which seemed hypocritical as she encouraged the use of potentially deadly combat drugs) but since we came under Taryst's employ, I drifted back to the dirty habit, a coping mechanism indeed.

 Was the life of an Assassin what I truly wanted?